Path integral and instantons for the process and phase transition rate of the RNAdS black hole: Introduction

-In this paper, we study the process of such a phase transition by using a path integral method~\cite{AR,AS}.
-The weights of different paths are from the exponentials through the path integral actions.
-This implies that the weight of the dominant path is significantly larger than that of the other paths.
+In this paper, we study the process of such a phase transition by using a path integral method~\cite{AR,AS,BA,BB,BC,BD,BE,BF,AV}.
+The weights of different paths are from the exponentials of the path integral actions.
+This implies that the weight of the dominant path is significantly larger than that of the other paths due to the exponential suppression in the weights of the other paths.
 Then we can just consider the contribution from the dominant path.
-The dominant path should satisfy the Euler-Lagrangian equation, and we can transform the E-L equation as an energy conservation equation.
-Thus, the dynamics of phase transition can be regarded as the problem of a one-dimensional particle moving in an effective potential well.
-In the long time limit, it can go back and forth many times.
-The dominant path is composed of a series of smallest units named pseudomolecules, with each made of a pair of instantons.
-By assuming there are no interactions between the instantons, we can quantify the probability in the dilute gas approximation~\cite{BA,BB,BC,BD,BE,BF}.
+The dominant path should satisfy the Euler-Lagrangian equation due to the minimization of the action or maximization of the weight, and we can transform the E-L equation as an energy conservation equation.
+Thus, the phase transition between the small and the large black hole states can be regarded as a one-dimensional particle under an effective potential moving between the corresponding small and large black hole states.
+In the long time limit, the phase transition can go back and forth many times and the kinetic paths can be quantified.
+The dominant path is composed of a series of smallest units named pseudomolecules, with each made of a pair of instantons (we have referred ~\cite{BD,BF,AV} for using the words ``pseudomolecule" and ``instanton").
+By assuming that there are no interactions between the instantons, we can quantify the probability in the dilute gas approximation.
 We find that the contribution to the probability from one pseudomolecule or one anti-pseudomolecule is actually responsible for quantifying the phase transition rate from the small to large black hole state or from the large to small black hole state.
 The expressions of the phase transition rates can be obtained analytically.
 All these results are consistent with the underlying Gibbs free energy landscape.
-This paper presents a new framework to study the dynamical phase transition process.
+This paper presents a new framework to study the dynamical phase transition process of the black holes and the spacetimes.
 We address the crucial kinetic path issue and provide a more profound understanding to the phase transition process of the RNAdS black holes.

 The paper is organized as follows.
-In sec 2, we illustrate the thermodynamic properties of RNAdS black holes under the underlying free energy landscape.
-In sec 3, we introduce the path integral framework and apply it to the phase transition of RNAdS black holes.
+In sec.~\ref{ToRNAdS}, we illustrate the thermodynamic properties of RNAdS black holes under the underlying free energy landscape.
+In sec.~\ref{PIaPT}, we introduce the path integral framework and apply it to the phase transition of RNAdS black holes.
 Then, the kinetic paths, phase transition rates, and the time evolutions of the probabilities are presented.
-In sec 4, we present the conclusions and the discussions.
+In sec.~\ref{Conclusions}, we present the conclusions.